dloscutoff/pipdoc/docs/Variables.md

 ## Local variables

-`a` First argument of the current function (at top level, first command-line argument)
+`a` First argument of the current function (at top level, first argument to the main program)

-`b` Second argument of the current function (at top level, second command-line argument)
+`b` Second argument of the current function (at top level, second argument to the main program)

-`c` Third argument of the current function (at top level, third command-line argument)
+`c` Third argument of the current function (at top level, third argument to the main program)

-`d` Fourth argument of the current function (at top level, fourth command-line argument)
+`d` Fourth argument of the current function (at top level, fourth argument to the main program)

-`e` Fifth argument of the current function (at top level, fifth command-line argument)
+`e` Fifth argument of the current function (at top level, fifth argument to the main program)

-`f` The current function (at top level, the full program as a function)
+`f` The current function (at top level, the main program as a function)

-`g` Full list of arguments of the current function (at top level, full list of command-line arguments)
+`g` Full list of arguments of the current function (at top level, full list of arguments to the main program)

 ## Global variables